 By the word gives the author a concrete amount with which to budget their project.
 Twenty-five thousand words at $.04 per word is an invariable $1000.
 For the copy editor, payment by the word can be a blessing or a curse.
 If the text is quite approachable, well written, and the author’s style is identifiable, 25 thousand words can be edited in a fairly short time thereby increasing the editor’s hourly wage.
 However, if the text is challenging, technical in subject, or poorly constructed, copy editors can find their hourly rate plummeting.
-For example (adopted from The Copyeditor’s Handbook, Amy Einsohn):
+For example (adapted from The Copyeditor’s Handbook, Amy Einsohn):

 A light copyedit of a standard text is about 6-9 pages per hour (standard being a carefully prepared document of 250-325 words per page with no tables, figures, footnotes, etc.).
 So, if we say an average rate of 7.5 pages per hour, with an average of 285 words per page, the copy editor is covering approximately 2138 words an hour.
 At the $.04 per word rate, that is $86 per hour.
 Great rate of pay, no?